TPACK design |1. Introduction | 2. Misconceptions & Difficulties | 3. Digital Resources |4. Instruction | 5. TPACK Context | Assessment Rubric

 - c) describe step-by-step procedures of what YOU and YOUR STUDENTS will be doing;

-- d) offer a rationale for the particular order of learning procedures and/or learning activity types (How does this particular sequence promote learning)?; and (New For Fall 2019)
+- d) offer a rationale for the particular order of learning procedures and/or learning activity types (How does this particular sequence promote learning)?; and

 - e) provide a time frame for each lesson segment you describe.

 - Feedback (formative assessment with technology): Integrating technology during a lesson for formative assessment is not only valuable to the teacher but is equally helpful for the students.
+Discuss this in terms of the monitoring function (Martin, 2012).

 - a) How do you plan to give informative, specific feedback to students on their performance during this lesson?